 \section{Abstract}

-Domain adaptation leverages the knowledge in one domain - the source domain - to improve learning efficiency in another domain - the target domain.
-Existing domain adaptation research is relatively well-progressed, but only in situations where the feature spaces of the domains are homogeneous or the target domain contains at least a few labeled instances.
-However, domain adaptation has not been well-studied in heterogeneous settings with an unlabeled target domain.
-To contribute to the research in this emerging field, this paper presents: (1) an unsupervised knowledge transfer theorem that guarantees correctness of transferring knowledge; and (2) a principal angle-based metric to measure the distance between two pairs of domains.
-The theorem and the metric have been implemented in an innovative transfer model, called a Grassmann-Linear monotonic maps-geodesic flow kernel (GLG), that is specifically designed for heterogeneous unsupervised domain adaptation (HeUDA).
-The linear monotonic maps meet the conditions of the theorem and, hence, are used to construct homogeneous representations of the heterogeneous domains.
-The metric shows the extent to which homogeneous representations have preserved the information in original source and target domains.
-Through minimizing the proposed metric, the GLG model learns homogeneous representations of heterogeneous domains and transfers knowledge through these learned representations via a geodesic flow kernel.
+Domain adaptation leverages the knowledge in one domain - the source domain - to improve learning efficiency in another domain - the target domain. {Existing heterogeneous domain adaptation research is relatively well-progressed, but only in situations where the target domain contains at least a few labeled instances.
+In contrast, heterogeneous domain adaptation with an unlabeled target domain has not been well-studied.} To contribute to the research in this emerging field, this paper presents: (1) an unsupervised knowledge transfer theorem that guarantees the correctness of transferring knowledge; and (2) {a principal angle-based metric to measure the distance between two pairs of domains: one pair comprises the original source and target domains and the other pair comprises two homogeneous representations of two domains.} The theorem and the metric have been implemented in an innovative transfer model, called a \emph{Grassmann-Linear monotonic maps-geodesic flow kernel} (GLG), that is specifically designed for \emph{heterogeneous unsupervised domain adaptation} (HeUDA).
+The linear monotonic maps meet the conditions of the theorem and are used to construct homogeneous representations of the heterogeneous domains.
+The metric shows the extent to which the homogeneous representations have preserved the information in the original source and target domains.
+By minimizing the proposed metric, the GLG model learns the homogeneous representations of heterogeneous domains and transfers knowledge through these learned representations via a geodesic flow kernel.
 To evaluate the model, five public datasets were reorganized into ten HeUDA tasks across three applications: cancer detection, credit assessment, and text classification.
-The experiments demonstrate that the proposed model delivers superior performance over the current benchmarks.
+The experiments demonstrate that the proposed model delivers superior performance over the existing baselines.